blue-yonder/tsfresh/docs/text/list_of_features.rst

 Overview on extracted features
 ==============================

 *tsfresh* calculates a comprehensive number of features.
-All feature calculators are contained in the
+All feature calculators are contained in the submodule:

 .. autosummary::
    :toctree: _generated